dfarrell07/puppet-opendaylight/README.markdown

 Issue][8].

-Both supported [install methods](#install-method) default to the latest stable OpenDaylight release, which is currently [Lithium 3.2.0][18].
+Both supported [install methods](#install-method) default to the latest stable OpenDaylight release, which is currently [a Beryllium ERP][18].

 ## Setup